Troll Wall

-The or is part of the mountain massif Trolltindene (lit.
+The Troll Wall (Trollveggen) is part of the mountain massif Trolltindene (lit.
 'Troll Peaks') in the Romsdalen valley in Rauma Municipality in Møre og Romsdal county, Norway.
 It is located to the south of the towns of Åndalsnes and Molde inside the Reinheimen National Park.

 The Troll Wall is the tallest vertical rock face in Europe, about 1100 m from its base to the summit of its highest point.
 At its steepest, the summit ridge overhangs the base of the wall by nearly 50 m.
-The Rauma River, the Rauma railway and the European Route E136 run just to the east of the wall.
+The Rauma River, the Rauma railway and the European route E136 run just to the east of the wall.

 The rock is gneiss, formed into a broken rock wall of huge corners, concave roofs, and crack systems, topped with a series of spires and pinnacles on the summit rim.
 The rock is generally loose, and rockfall is the norm on this north-facing big wall.
 There was a series of large rockfalls on the wall in September 1998, radically changing the character of several climbing routes.

 The wall has been a destination for climbers and BASE jumpers.
 Carl Boenish, the "father" of BASE jumping, was killed on the Troll Wall in 1984 shortly after setting the world record for the highest BASE jump in history.
 His wife, Jean Boenish, jumped with him and held the record until Valery Rozov jumped off Cho Oyu in 2017 from 25,250 ft.
 BASE jumping from the Troll Wall has been illegal since 1986.

+In 2026, background plates for the opening climbing sequence of the Netflix survival thriller Apex were filmed at Troll Wall.